Rice Terraces Of The Philippine Cordilleras Philippines Travel Guide

 Responsible tourism supports the preservation of Ifugao traditions and the terraces.

-Prioritize consent and human dignity.
+Prioritize consent and of people dignity.
 Do not treat locals as mere photo subjects; engage with them first.
 Be aware of concerns about privacy, especially in intimate settings.

-While not many formal religious sites in the Western sense, treat any ancestral or community spaces (like meeting huts or burial sites) with reverence and comply with local guidance.
+While not many formal religious sites in the Western sense, treat any ancestral or community spaces (like meeting huts or burial sites) with reverence and adhere to local guidance.

 Your presence makes an impact on this historic landscape.
 Travel with purpose, respect, and a commitment to leave a positive footprint.

-Be certain your visit makes a good economic impact on the local communities.
+Make sure your visit creates a positive economic impact on the local communities.

 Your support directly aids local households and terrace upkeep.